Month: October 2018

 Health Care Litigation

 Proving medical necessity can play an important role in a bad faith insurance case when a company denies a claim.
 Most health plans will not pay for healthcare services that are not deemed to be medically necessary.
 Medical evidence is required to show the validity of a claim.
 Even valid claims, however, are sometimes denied.
 Contact an insurance claim lawyer for help with your case.
-Medical Necessity Definition What is medical necessity?
-Health insurance companies provide coverage only for health-related services that are medically necessary, meaning medical services [...]
+What Is a Medical Necessity?
+What is medical necessity?
+Health insurance companies provide coverage only for health-related services that are medically necessary, meaning [...]

 + Continue Reading